jpl1337/OSPREY-SEC/blueteamguide.md

 ### Managing Services

+#### Configuring Services
+How to configure a service is quite specific to a given service.
+However, it is most likely done by editing a config file in `/etc` or `/var`.
+Knowing how to configure your service is a must for CCDC.

 #### Monitoring Services
 You're going to be managing some kind of service.
 You better make sure it's up.
 First you can check for listening services with